BetterCallMolly/ft_ping/README.md

 - [x] ICMP echo reply receiving (and parsing)
 - [x] Use `usleep` to not spam the network
 - [x] Checksum (re)calculation
+- [x] Get the correct data size for the logging

 ## TODO